danrl/xscreensaver-avatars/README.md

 # xscreensaver-avatars

-avatars - a simple, cpu-friendly screensaver
+xscreensaver-avatars - a simple, cpu-friendly xscreensaver-module.

 ## About

-The Avatars program draws a selected image at a random position on the screen.
+The xscreensaver-avatars program draws a selected image at a random position on the screen.
 After a defined delay the image disappears to show up at a new position.